-The disarray in the leadership of the BJP after the Lok Sabha elections was ended by RSS intervention and a new leadership installed.
+2.47 The disarray in the leadership of the BJP after the Lok Sabha elections was ended by RSS intervention and a new leadership installed.
 However, the BJP is yet to recover ground and present itself as a coherent alternative.
-Though overall the BJP has suffered reverses, its base is more or less intact in states like Gujarat, Karnataka, Madhya Pradesh, Rajasthan, Chhattisgarh, Himachal Pradesh and Uttarakhand.
+Though overall the BJP has suffered reverses, its base is more or less intact in states like Gujarat, Karnataka, Madhya Pradesh, Rajasthan, Chhattisgarh,

+Himachal Pradesh and Uttarakhand.
 The BJP will seek to regroup utilizing its traditional base in these states.
 It will make efforts to pick up issues where its communal agenda can be advanced.

-Given the disarray in the BJP, it has not been able to retain its alliance intact.
-One of its allies, the AGP in Assam, has left it.
+2.48 Given the disarray in the BJP, it has not been able to retain its alliance intact.
+One of its allies, the AGP in Assam, is trying to distance itself.
 Its relations with another ally - the JD(U) - are strained.